Sources of rights

 Under the DD Act, it is unlawful for public places to be inaccessible to people with a disability.
 Indeed, every area open to the public should be open to people with a disability, who should expect to be able to enter and make use of places used by the public if people without a disability can do so.
 This means being accessible at the entrance and inside buildings including facilities in these places (e.g. wheelchair-accessible toilets, lift buttons within reach, tactile and audible lift signals for people with vision impairments) and seating arrangements that are not second rate or segregated.
 This applies to existing places as well as those under construction.

 Building access issues also arise under other DD Act provisions, including in relation to employment, access to services, and accommodation.
 The Building Code of Australia (BCA) and Australian Standard 1428 (AS 1428) regulate access to buildings and establish minimum requirements in relation to access.
 These requirements form the Access to Premises Standard.
 For more information, see ‘Disability Standards’, below.

 Clubs and sport

 The DD Act (ss 27, 28) and the EO Act (ss 64, 65, 70, 71) make it unlawful for clubs and associations to discriminate against a person because of their disability, including in participation in sporting activities.
 A person with a disability has a right to be a member of any club or association that a person without a disability is allowed to join.
-This includes sporting or social groups, licensed clubs, art, drama or music groups, political parties, business and professional associations, and Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. and self-help groups.
+This includes sporting or social groups, licensed clubs, art, drama or music groups, political parties, business and professional associations, and consumer and self-help groups.

 Exemptions are allowed: